Kaiyi Wen (温开一)

 Environmental injustice can be explained by two mechanisms: the disproportionate siting of polluting industries in low-income and minority communities, and demographic changes following the establishment of toxic sites.
 This paper investigates the siting decision of fossil fuel power plants and the subsequent demographic changes due to the siting in the context of environmental injustice.
 Using data at census tract level in the United States from 2000 and 2019, we find that fossil fuel power plants are more likely to be located in areas with higher minority populations, which leads to an average increase in the local minority ratio by 1.2%.

-(Working Paper) - Submitted
+(Working Paper) - Under Review

 Using a panel of Chinese cities over the period 1999 - 2018, we examine the determinants of economic growth, focusing on the role of foreign direct investment (FDI) and road infrastructure.
 Consistent with the predictions of a human capital-augmented Solow model, we find that FDI has a positive effect on the per capita GDP growth rate and this effect is intensified by the road infrastructure of the city.
 The latter suggests one way that road infrastructure contributes to growth is to serve as a facilitator for technology transfers stemming from FDI.
 The findings suggest the complementary effect of FDI on road infrastructure is stronger for technology-intensive cities, coastal regions, and first-tier cities.
 The results are robust to alternative model specifications and estimation methods.